tldr-pages/tldr/pages/common/most.md

 `most {{path/to/file1}} {{path/to/file2}}`

-- Open a file at the first occurrence of `string`:
+- Open a file at the first occurrence of "string":

 `most {{file}} +/{{string}}`